How much do you really know about mice and rats?

 - Be sure to wear protective clothing and conduct a full tick-check of yourself and family members after visiting these types of attractions.

-- Check out our recent post with 20 pest tips for your fall hike for more information on how to protect yourself and your family during outdoor activities.
+- Check out our 20 pest tips for your fall hike for more information on how to protect yourself and your family during outdoor activities.

 Here are some other facts about rodents that you may not know and that can be useful in keeping your home and family protected: